ghamza-rust/ghamza-rust.github.io/src/object-oriented/ecapsulation.md

 }
 ```

-Clients of the header file `point.h` know about the member variables x and y!
-The compiler will prevent access to them, but the client still knows they exist.
-For example, if those member names are changed, the `point.cc` file must be recompiled!
-Encapsulation has been broken.

-Indeed, encapsulation is partially repaired by introducing the `public`, `private`, and `protected` keywords into the language.
-This, however, was a _hack_ necessitated by the technical need for the compiler to see those variables in the header file.
+Clients of the header file `point.h` are aware of the members of `Point`.
+Although the C++ compiler forbids direct access to them, the header client is nevertheless aware of their existence.
+And unlike C, where we just said that a struct called `point_t` existed, `point.cc` needs to be recompiled if those member names change.

+By implementing a _hacky_ method and employing the access modifiers `public`, `private`, and `protected`, encapsulation was partially repaired.

-Java and C# completely abolished the header/implementation split, thereby weakening encapsulation even more.
-In these languages, it is impossible to separate the declaration and definition of a class.
+Other OO languages like Java and C# completely abolished the header/implementation distinction, which decreased encapsulation.
+In these languages, a class' declaration and definition cannot be separated.

 For these reasons, it isn't easy to accept that OO depends on solid encapsulation.
 Indeed, many OO languages have little or no enforced encapsulation.

 OO certainly does depend on the idea that programmers are well-behaved enough not to circumvent encapsulated data.
-Even so, the languages that claim to provide OO have only weakened the once perfect encapsulation we enjoyed with C.